ot4i/perf-harness/ReadMe.md

 ## JakartaJMS Module

 This module is identical to the JMS Module, but has been configured to use the Jakarta JMS interfaces found in MQ from V9.3.
 Building this module on its own will produce a jakartajmsperfharness.jar.
 It will build against the jakarta.jms-api.jar and com.ibm.mq.jakarta.client.jar from the PerfHarnessPreReqs module.
 Your application can still use JMS 1.1 or JMS 2.0 API, but an application can use only one of the Jakarta interfaces or the javax JMS interfaces.
 Ensure you set the correct environment paths when running the application to find the appropriate libraries.
 MQ provides options to crtmqenv and setmqenv (-j 3.0) to assist with this.

+## MQTT Module

+The MQTT module relies on the Eclipse Paho MQTT v3 client for all MQTT operations.
+Since this dependency cannot be distributed, users must download the Paho client jar and place it in PerfHarnessPreReqs/MQTT_Clients before building MQTTPerfHarness.
+Building this module will produce a perfharness_mqtt.jar, which allows running PerfHarness workloads using MQTT publishers, subscribers, and Pub/Sub patterns

 ## Running Perfharness within Eclipse